shamilhussain21/-Telecom--Customer-Churn-Prediction/README.md

 Customer attrition (churn) occurs when customers stop doing business with a company.
 High churn directly impacts revenue, making it critical for telecom companies to identify customers at risk and proactively take retention actions.

-In this project, we leverage data analytics and machine learning to build a predictive model using the **Telco Customer Churn dataset**.
-By analyzing customer demographics, service usage, and account details, we aim to classify customers who are likely to churn and provide insights for targeted retention strategies.
+In this project, I leveraged data analytics and machine learning to build a predictive model using the **Telco Customer Churn dataset**.
+By analyzing customer demographics, service usage, and account details, I aimed to classify customers who are likely to churn and provide insights for targeted retention strategies.

 ---